Review findings

 - View Report - opens the Customizable Report.
 This report provides detailed information about the application's compliance with the assigned security policies.

 - Triage Flaws - for Static Analysis using Upload and Scan and Dynamic Analysis scans, opens the Triage Flaws page.
-This page displays a detailed list of static and dynamic findings (flaws) and provides options for managing and mitigating findings with your team.
+This page displays a detailed list of static and dynamic flaws and provides options for managing and mitigating flaws with your teams.

 - Mobile Behavioral Analysis - for Static Analysis using Upload and Scan, opens a report with details about detected permissions for mobile access.
 To view this report, Mobile Behavioral Analysis must be turned on for the scan.